-Lab Director Cecilia Aragon is an associate professor in the Department of Human Centered Design & Engineering and a Senior Data Science Fellow at the University of Washington’s eScience Institute.
+Lab Director Cecilia Aragon is a professor in the Department of Human Centered Design & Engineering and a Senior Data Science Fellow at the University of Washington’s eScience Institute.
 She earned a PhD in Computer Science from UC Berkeley in 2004.
 Her research focuses on human-centered data science, an emerging field at the intersection of human-computer interaction (HCI), computer-supported cooperative work (CSCW), and the statistical and computational techniques of data science.
 Her interests lie in visual analytics and data science ethnography.
 In 2008, she received the Presidential Early Career Award for Scientists and Engineers (PECASE), the highest honor bestowed by the US government on scientists in the early stages of their careers, for her work in collaborative data-intensive science.

 Ray is a PhD student in Human Centered Design and Engineering.
 He is interested in Human-Computer Interaction focused information visualization and aspired to invent software & user interfaces that give benefits and pleasure to people.
 His current research interests are cartography, cartogram, visual metaphor, and network visualization.
 Before he joined HCDE, he worked at Samsung as a user interface researcher.